pikatchu/closedsource/book/0200-regular_expression2.md

 .*
 ```

 "This is the same as before—any number of any characters.
-This ensures that after the @, there’s at least something, like a domain name."
+This ensures that after the @, there's at least something, like a domain name."

 "So this would allow `@.`?"
 Leo asked.